kevin-wangzefeng/toc/proposals/graduation/cubefs-graduation-dd.md

 - [x] **Review and acknowledgement of expectations for [graduated](sandbox.cncf.io) projects and requirements for moving forward through the CNCF Maturity levels.**
   - [x] Met during Project's application on 10-Apr-2024 as a kick-off meeting.

-  - And met multiple times during the due diligence review.
-Meeting notes available at [Tracking Doc for CubeFS Graduation](https://docs.google.com/document/d/1wJIFwXFsvWM9wqayaqhr5n1KCVbttkZPYx_hCs2MbbQ).
+  The [initial PR](https://github.com/cncf/toc/pull/1140) was submitted on 5-Aug-2023.
+The TOC reviewer was assigned on 9-Apr-2024.

+  On 10-Apr-2024, the TOC and project maintainers met during the kick-off meeting of the Graduation process, discussed the changes and update in the TOC repo regarding the criteria and expectations for moving levels, release, and freeze time period for KubeCons.

+  The project provided [updates](https://github.com/cubefs/cubefs/issues/3298) using the recommended template on 18-Jun-2024.

+  The TOC and project maintainers met multiple time during the due diligence review.
+Some [suggested action items](https://github.com/cncf/toc/pull/1140#issuecomment-2195009379) were provided during the review, and the project maintainers have been highly responsive throughout the process.

   Completion of this due diligence document, resolution of concerns raised, and presented for public comment satisifies the Due Diligence Review criteria.

 - [x] **Additional documentation as appropriate for project type, e.g.: installation documentation, end user documentation, reference implementation and/or code samples.**